May 19-20, 2017

 The Miles-Johnson Task Force on Equity and Excellence in Higher Education is pleased to announce the 2nd Annual Summit on the Education of Black and Poor Children on May 19-20, 2017 in Tallahassee, Florida.
 Drawing strength from our collective agency as social justice advocates, educators, and practitioners, the Summit will include presentations on education research; innovative pedagogies and practice; and public affairs and policies that address the impact of poverty and education on children, families, and communities.

-– University faculty who incorporate equity, diversity, culturally relevant pedagogies, and social justice and critical frameworks into their teaching, research, and/or service.
+go site – University faculty who incorporate equity, diversity, culturally relevant pedagogies, and social justice and critical frameworks into their teaching, research, and/or service.

 – Representatives and advocates of community, non-profit, and educational agencies participating in equity and social justice work.

 – Students with experiences in equity issues, activism, and learning across diverse settings.

 Abstracts which address the education of black and poor children oppressed by a failed educational system that does not adequately meet their needs should not exceed two (2) pages.
 Topics and themes should describe research, teaching, curricular/co-curricular initiatives and outreach that represent actions, activism, or alliance building for equitable and socially just opportunities to learn.
 Paper proposals should address one or more of these conference themes:

 History of the Education of Black and Poor Children